 By the late nineteenth and early twentieth centuries, Wall Street was “the place” to be if you were a large financial institution or other big business.
 So many buildings sprung up on this tip of Manhattan that the Wall Street district began to boast its own distinct skyline, separate from the buildings in Midtown.

 People like J.P Morgan built headquarters like the one at 23 Wall Street, which was – for decades – the most important financial institution in the country.
 (One can still see the pockmarks on the building, left there from an unsolved bombing that occurred in 1920.)

 Other notable buildings include the columned Federal Hall, originally built to house City Hall and its offices.
 The New York Stock Exchange (NYSE) Building is also quite grand, built by George B. Post in a neoclassical style that earned it a spot on the National Register of Historic Places.
 Equally as notable is the ornate 40 Wall Street, once home to the Bank of Manhattan.

 One of the Financial District’s most famous symbols is the ‘Charging Bull’ Statue (The bull represents a bull market, a constantly rising market).

-Inspired by the stock market crash in 1987, sculptor Arturo Di Modica created the 7,000-pound (3175kg) bull statue as a token of optimism.
-In 1989 he placed it – without authorisation – in front of the New York Stock Exchange in Wall Street.
+Inspired by the stock market crash in 1987, sculptor Arturo Di Modica created the 7,000-pound (3175 kg) bull statue as a token of optimism.
+In 1989, he placed it – without authorization – in front of the New York Stock Exchange in Wall Street.
 Police removed the statue but thanks to a public outcry it was reinstalled, but this time on Bowling Green, a small square annex park near Wall Street.
 The statue has become one of Lower Manhattan’s most popular attractions.